-What happened with the 2007 horror movie Paranormal Activity was truly a once in a lifetime experience.
-The making of Paranormal Activity featured a director named Oren Peli, who had no film experience whatsoever, but had a good idea for a movie.
-Peli came up with $15,000 and got his buddies to help out with filming the horror movie at his own house on a home-video camera.
+What happened with the 2009 horror movie Paranormal Activity was a once in a lifetime experience.
+Paranormal Activity director Oren Peli possessed no film experience, but he had a good idea for a movie.
+Peli came up with $15,000 and got his buddies to help film the horror movie at his house on a home video camera.
 Somehow, someway, his $15K movie made almost $200 million worldwide.

 Peli is an Israeli-born software designer.
-While his debut behind the camera (and as a screenwriter) produced a solid outline for a horror movie, and a good effort as a director, he can thank most of Paranormal Activity’s success to a viral marketing campaign.
-His story about a young couple who move into their first house together only to become convinced that their bedroom is haunted by some unworldly demonic presence, hit spectators where they feel the most vulnerable, in their sleep.
+While his debut behind the camera (and as a screenwriter) produced a solid outline for a horror film, he can thank a lot of Paranormal Activity’s success to a viral marketing campaign.
+His story - a young couple move into their first house together only to become convinced their bedroom is haunted by a demonic presence - hit audiences where they feel the most vulnerable: their sleep.

-What the couple finds when they set up their home-video camera to record while they sleep made audiences scream.
-Here are some amazing behind-the-scenes facts about Paranormal Activity.
-It was a lottery-ticket dream come true for both its freshman filmmaker and the studios that backed the project.
+What the couple finds when they set up a camera to record the room while they sleep made viewers scream.
+It was a dream come true for both its freshman filmmaker and the studios that backed the project, and there are some amazing behind-the-scenes facts about Paranormal Activity.

-'Paranormal Activity' Is The Most Profitable Movie Of All Time When Based On Return On Investment
+'Paranormal Activity' Is The Most Profitable Movie Ever Made

-Paramount Pictures Used A "Demand It" Winning Strategy To Sell The Movie
+Paramount Pictures Used A "Demand It" Strategy To Market The Movie